microsoft/cobalt/infra/templates/gitlab-bootstrap-iac-cicd/README.md

 ### Adding a new environment

-Now that Azure and GitLab have been configured to deploy the `TEK` Server through Terraform, you can easily configure Azure and GitLab to support new stages by using the `environment` module.
+Now that Azure and GitLab have been configured to deploy resources through Terraform, you can easily configure Azure and GitLab to support new application stages (environments) by using the `environment` module.

 > **Note**: This will only set up Azure and GitLab to support a new environment.
 The environment will need to be deployed using the infrastructure deployments project (not covered here).